Kkthnx-Wow/TokenTrend/README.md

 ## Requirements

 - World of Warcraft Retail (Midnight, interface `120007`).
-- **LibGraph-2.0** is bundled — no separate install needed.
+- LibGraph-2.0 is bundled, so there's nothing extra to install.

 ---

 ## Credits

-TokenTrend stands on the shoulders of others, borrowed with respect:
+TokenTrend leans on the work of others, borrowed with respect:

-- **Cryect / Xinhuan** — [LibGraph-2.0](https://www.wowace.com/projects/libgraph-2-0), the line-charting engine.
+- **Cryect and Xinhuan** for [LibGraph-2.0](https://www.wowace.com/projects/libgraph-2-0), the line-charting engine.
-- **NASDAQ** — inspiration for the Historical Data table, Day Range bar, and valuation gauges.
+- **NASDAQ** for the look of the history table, day range bar, and valuation gauges.
-- **Blizzard** — the `C_WowTokenPublic` API and the FrameXML patterns this is built on.
+- **Blizzard** for the token API and the UI patterns this is built on.

 ---

 ## License

-LibGraph-2.0 © Cryect / Xinhuan, used under its original license.
-TokenTrend code is free to use and modify.
+LibGraph-2.0 is © Cryect and Xinhuan, used under its original license.
+TokenTrend's own code is free to use and modify.

 <div align="center">